The SETAC North America Board of Directors established a program to support

 submission process.
 Failure to meet

 the deadline or to follow instructions invalidates the application.
-Please note, the deadline to apply for a SETAC North America Student Travel Award for 2014 has already passed.
+Student Travel Award Application deadline is TBD.

 The following materials comprise a complete application package.

 - Active student membership with SETAC;